-Assessment Criteria Maximum Marks Marks Awarded Remarks Time the student reported at the IT station (1-3days) 5 Understanding of work performed 5 Identification of technical problem(s) 7 Proposing technical solution(s) to the identified problem(s) 8 Total 25%
+Assessment Criteria Maximum Marks Marks Awarded Remarks Time the student reported at the IT station (1-3days) 5 Inwarucu Understanding of work performed 5 Identification of technical problem(s) 7 Proposing technical solution(s) to the identified problem(s) 8 Total 25%

-- 4.3 The distribution for student's final report and presentation marks shall be in the ratio of 1:2 respectively - (i) Assessment of the IT final report shall be assessed as follows;
+4.3 The distribution for student's final report and presentation marks shall be in the ratio of 1:2 respectively

-Marking Criteria Maximum Marks (%) Marks Awarded Remarks Format of presentation (style, language, word processing etc) 2 Quality of graphics (charts, maps, design drawings) and general use of illustrations 3 Material content (contribution to Env.
+Marking Criteria Maximum Marks (%) Marks Awarded Remarks Format of presentation (style, language, word processing etc.) 2 Quality of graphics (charts, maps, design drawings) and general use of illustrations 3 Material content (contribution to Env.
 Eng.
 Science and technology) 5 Identification of technical problem and solution 5 Validity and relevance of conclusions and recommendations 5 Total 20